Reazzi/reazzi-landing-page/content/pages/index.md

       - type: FeaturedItem
         title: 'Transparency '
         text: >
-          Unlike some, we've searched far and wide to find every available home loan so you don't have to.

-          Reazzi will always allow you to search every available option.
+          We've searched far and wide to find **every** available home loan so you don't have to! **Reazzi** will always allow you to search every product available option.
         featuredImage:
           type: ImageBlock
           url: /images/faster.svg